Let Go of Winter Mouth Woes

 Try This: If the dreary winter weather is hindering your natural dose of vitamin D, try snacking on fortified cereals and fatty fish.

-Enjoy these last months of winter, and keep up with your oral health routine for a smile that sparkles like snow!
+Enjoy the winter months, and keep up with your oral health routine for a smile that sparkles like snow!